mgechev/aspect.js/README.md

 # Introduction

-Framework for aspect-oriented programming with JavaScript, which takes advantage of ECMAScript 7 decorators syntax.
+Library for aspect-oriented programming with JavaScript, which takes advantage of ECMAScript 7 decorators syntax.

 For further reading on decorators, take a look at [the spec](https://github.com/wycats/javascript-decorators).

+The library is based on [meld](https://github.com/cujojs/meld).

 # Roadmap